-Component 1: Program's Overall Coordination and Adaptive Management.
+Program's Overall Coordination and Adaptive Management.
 The Program will be managed by the implementing Agencies as part of a Steering Committee, and supported by an Advisory Group.
-These coordination mechanisms will support the coordination and communication required between the different child projects and components in order to maintain a technical synchronization of activities and maximize synergy.
+These coordination mechanisms will support the coordination and communication required between the different components in order to maintain a technical synchronization of activities and maximize synergy.
 It will also serve to analyze changing priorities or conditions for implementation to review programing and allocation of efforts.
 Coordination and synergy with other global programs and efforts related to commodities and deforestation will be aligned and facilitated by the Program as a means for leverage and replication.
 Green Growth, Natural Capital Accounting, and other sustainable developments are synergic, global efforts that contribute directly to this Program's agenda.
+This component will also facilitate south south cooperation and technology transfer between the participating countries allowing lessons learned to be replicated efficiently.

-Component 2: Monitoring, Evaluation & Reports.
-As an Integrated Approach Program, this Project component will aggregate the partial results from the Production, Demand and Transaction child projects to produce a comprehensive view of the Program's progress and effectiveness.
-The high-level impact and results of the Program come from the integration of the child projects and their interconnected outcomes.
+Monitoring, Evaluation & Reports.
+As an Integrated Approach Program, this Project component will aggregate the partial results from the Production, Demand and Transaction components to produce a comprehensive view of the Program's progress and effectiveness.
+The high-level impact and results of the Program come from the integration of the components and their interconnected outcomes.

-Component 3: Research on Impacts.
+Research on Impacts.
 A current body of research exists that links sustainable production (such as production following global sustainability standards) and environmental gains, and compares the improvements against a business as usual production regime.
 Recent research has also been done on the ability of commodity interventions at scale to impact deforestation rates at scale (Nepsted, Gibbs).
 However, more and conclusive research is needed.
 In coordination with the STAP of the GEF, commodity roundtables, standard setting bodies, and other research groups, this project component will deepen the understanding of root-causes of deforestation and the correlation between sustainability practices and deforestation rates.
 A full research agenda will be developed and coordinated in consultation with the above mentioned partners.
-The component will also provide coordination and disemination of knowledge and market information to use among its partners and with other institutions investing in agricultural commodities.
+The component will also provide coordination and dissemination of knowledge and market information to use among its partners and with other institutions investing in agricultural commodities.